racodond/sonar-jproperties-plugin/README.md

 You feel like:
 * Adding a new check?
 Just [open an issue](https://github.com/racodond/sonar-jproperties-plugin/issues/new) to discuss the value of your check.
 Once validated, code, don't forget to add a lot of unit tests and open a PR.
 * Fixing some bugs or improving existing checks?
 Just open a PR.

+## Available Rules

+* "FIXME" tags should be handled
+* "TODO" tags should be handled
+* All comments should be formatted consistently
+* All properties and comments should start at column 1
+* Byte Order Mark (BOM) should not be used for UTF-8 files
+* Credentials should not be hard-coded
+* Different keys having the same value should be merged
+* Duplicated keys across files should be removed
+* Duplicated keys should be removed
+* End-line characters should be consistent
+* File names should comply with a naming convention
+* Files not defining any properties should be removed
+* Files should contain an empty new line at the end
+* ISO-8859-1 characters not compatible with UTF-8 should be escaped to keep compatibility with Java 9 default encoding switch
+* Keys should follow a naming convention
+* Lines should not be too long
+* Missing translations should be added to default resource bundle
+* Missing translations should be added to locale resource bundles
+* Number of keys should be reduced
+* Property with empty value should be removed
+* Regular expression on comment
+* Regular expression on key
+* Regular expression on value
+* Sections of code should not be commented out
+* Separators should follow a convention
+* Tabulation characters should not be used